 This course is designed primarily for students with little or no computer experience.
 Students will learn essential computer concepts and terminology, including the theory of computer architecture, hardware, software, and networks.
 Through hands-on experience, students will acquire skills with computer applications such as word processing (Word) and the Internet.
-(68 total course hours)
+0 CR / (Total course hours 68)